noseandnose/ezrasnashim/replit.md

 - July 24, 2025.
 Added Hebcal attribution text to About and Hebrew Date Calculator modals: Added "Zmanim and Date Converter are provided by Hebcal" with hyperlink to https://www.hebcal.com/ in both About Ezras Nashim modal and Hebrew Date Calculator modal, removed Cancel button from Hebrew Date Calculator modal since X button already exists for closing
 - July 24, 2025.
 Restored Koren logo to tefilla modals attribution text: Added Koren Publishers logo back to the right side of "All tefilla texts courtesy of Koren Publishers Jerusalem" text in all tefilla modals (tefilla-modals.tsx and birkat-hamazon-modal.tsx), using justify-between layout to handle text wrapping on mobile devices while keeping logo consistently positioned
 - July 24, 2025.
 Added Koren attribution to Individual Prayer modal: Added KorenThankYou component to IndividualPrayerContent modal to ensure all tefilla modals containing prayer text have proper Koren Publishers attribution with logo, completing attribution coverage across all personal prayer modals
+- July 24, 2025.
+Fixed location button rounded corners consistency: Changed home page location button from 'rounded' to 'rounded-xl' to match the consistent styling used by all other buttons throughout the application for uniform visual appearance
 ```

 ## User Preferences